FutureShaper/crop_photo_to_standard_print_size/README.md

 ## Installation

 1.  **Clone or download the repository.**
-2.  **Install the required Python library, Pillow:**
+2.  **Install the required Python libraries:**
-    Open your terminal and run the following command:
+    Open your terminal, navigate to the project directory, and run the following command:
     ```bash
-    pip install Pillow
+    pip install -r requirements.txt
     ```

 ## How to Use